Moore & Van Allen PLLC Data Breach Lawsuit Investigation

 - Contained the threat and launched a forensic investigation with external cybersecurity specialists.

-- Notified state regulators and impacted individuals on October 3, 2025.
+- Notified state regulators and impacted individuals beginning October 3, 2025.

 - Is implementing additional safeguards to strengthen its network security.